aniruddhballal/VenPay/README.md

 learnt about react+mui dependency issues

 up next:
-1. onfield click edit option
+1. onfield click edit option - not done yet
-3. vendor link in company dashboard
+3. vendor link in company dashboard - not done yet

 also, gotta make some real app like tariq said - not some to do - also learn more on reducer, react, redux, states, refreshing, mgmt all that

+okay, the product display page looks too bad right now. ask it to maintain the theme, interactiveness, and colour and styling of the userdisplay and editprofile tsx files.